-Compute Grid 2.5 offers both Python2 and Python3 via the Anaconda distribution.
+Compute Grid 2.5 offers both Python2 (v2.7.x) and Python3 (v3.6.x) via the Anaconda distribution.
 This provides CPU-optimized versions of Python and its supporting libraries, including numpy, scipy, matplotlib, pandas, & scikitlearn, among others.

-Python2 is still our default, so python or python2 will both run python 2.7.x.
-For Python3, please use python3.
+Python2 is still our default, so the commands python or python2 will both run python 2.7.x.
+For Python3, please use the command python3.

 Installing custom Python modules